 Do get in touch to discuss your idea of a scheme you would like the opportunity to learn and practice.

-A recent major achievement is having written a book; Making Victorian Costume for Men published by The Crowood Press.
+A recent major achievement is having written a book; Making Victorian Costumes for Men published by The Crowood Press.

 It is an essential handbook, packed with detailed advice that will inform, instruct and inspire and includes patterns and over 200 colour photographs.